Theses and Jobs

 The evolution of the nitrogen-fixing root nodule symbiosis

-Both will contribute to the larger ongoing project “Evolving Nodules” funded by the European Research Council (ERC) to identify the genetic switches involved in the evolution of nodulation.
+Both will contribute to the larger ongoing project “Evolving Nodules” to identify the genetic switches involved in the evolution of nodulation.

 Crop production worldwide is sustained through nitrogen fertilizer produced via the energy-demanding Haber-Bosch process.
 One group of closely related plants evolved to become independent of nitrogen from the soil by engaging in symbiosis with bacteria that convert atmospheric nitrogen to plant-usable ammonium.
 These nitrogen-fixing bacteria are hosted within specialized organs, the root nodules.
 Nodulation evolved several times independently but exclusively in four related orders, the Fabales, Fagales, Cucurbitales and Rosales (FaFaCuRo) based on a putative genetic predisposition to evolve root nodules acquired by a common ancestor of this clade.